-23. Ministerial Guidance to Accountable Officers for public bodies and the Scottish Public Finance Manual (SPFM) explain that accountable officers have a specific responsibility to ensure that arrangements have been made to secure Best Value.
-We shall undertake a high-level review to confirm that adequate arrangements are in place within SCoSS.
+- 23. Ministerial Guidance to Accountable Officers for public bodies and the Scottish Public Finance Manual (SPFM) explain that accountable officers have a specific responsibility to ensure that arrangements have been made to secure Best Value.
+We will be carrying out a high-level review to confirm that such arrangements are in place within the Commission. - 24.
+Additionally, as part our Best Value work, we will be carrying out a review of the Best Value characteristic "fairness and equality" within the Commission.